Great Locations for your Family Photo Session

-If you’ve booked an outdoor family photo session, or are considering one, you may be wondering where to go for your shoot.
-You want great backgrounds, of course, but also somewhere to keep the kids entertained for long enough to avoid any temper tantrums.
-Maybe somewhere you can take the four-legged members of your family.
-With so may locations to choose from it can be difficult to decide, so below are a few points you might want to consider when’d deciding on the perfect place for you.
+If you’ve booked an outdoor family photo session, or are considering one, you may be wondering where to go.
+You want a great setting but also somewhere to keep the kids entertained for long enough to avoid tantrums.
+Maybe somewhere dog friendly for your four legged family members.
+With so many locations to choose from it can be difficult to decide, so below are a few points you might want to consider when deciding on the perfect place.

 Do you want to stay local, or even at home?